 The following review was conducted in March 2016.

-The Grandstream DP750 is a long-range DECT VoIP base station with the capacity to host up to 5 DP720 cordless DECT handsets.
+The Grandstream DP750 is a long-range DECT VoIP base station with the capacity to host up to five DP720 cordless DECT handsets.
 DECT is a radio technology used for voice data devices such as cordless phones.
-The DP750/DP720 set features up to 10 SIP accounts, with up to 10 lines per handset and up to 5 concurrent calls, along with 3-way audio conferencing.
-The DECT base station features integrated PoE, while the DP720 handsets includes HD audio, with G722 and Opus support, along with full duplex speakerphones, and a 3.5mm headset jack.
-The DP750/DP720 claims a range of 50 meters indoors, and 300 meters outdoors.
+The DP750/DP720 set features up to ten SIP accounts, with up to ten lines per handset and five concurrent calls, along with three-way audio conferencing.
+The DECT base station features integrated PoE, while the DP720 handset includes HD audio with G.722 and Opus support, along with full duplex speakerphones and a 3.5 mm headset jack.
+The DP750/DP720 claims a range of 50 meters indoors and 300 meters outdoors.

 Thanks to Grandstream, we were able to test the DP750/DP720 before it enters the market.
 What do users have to look forward to when the DP750/DP720 hits the shelves?
 We conducted a thorough phone review to find out.

 The DP750/DP720 are both configured a bit differently than most other VoIP phones, and that may throw some people off.
 But once you figure out how it works, it's pretty straightforward.
-The DP750 supports 4 "profiles" - in other words, SIP providers.
+The DP750 supports four "profiles" (SIP providers).
 You can set the outbound proxy and general configuration options for each given profile in the browser-based admin portal.

-From there, you can configure up to 10 different lines.
+From there, you can configure up to ten different lines.
 These lines are individual SIP accounts that are linked to a specific SIP profile.
-You can then specify which lines are available on what handsets: you can make as little as 1 line available, or you can make all 10 lines available.
-Further down, we've taken screenshots of configuring 2 profiles, a SIP account for each profile, and then adding each of those SIP accounts as lines to a DP720 handset.
+You can then specify which lines are available on which handsets: You can make as few as one line available, or you can make all ten lines available.
+Further down, we've taken screenshots of configuring two profiles, a SIP account for each profile, and then adding each of those SIP accounts as lines to a DP720 handset.

-I was able to put the DP750 base station at one end of my office, and walk to the other end without losing any audio quality.
-This is roughly 30-40 meters indoors.
-I then decided to go outside and see how far I could walk away from the office before I got call degradation.
+We were able to put the DP750 base station at one end of the office and walk to the other end without losing any audio quality.
+This is roughly 30–40 meters indoors.
+We then decided to go outside and see how far we could walk away from the office before we experienced call degradation.
 To say the least, the range was impressive.
 Here is a photo to illustrate.
-I took this from the balcony of my office, and walked across the parking lot, across the alley, and across the parking lot to where the yellow circle and star are:
+We took this from the balcony of our office, then walked across the parking lot, across the alley, and across the parking lot to where the yellow circle and star are:

 Even at this distance there was only very minor loss of quality.